Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: ESTIMATION OF THE SFH FROM 2D SED FITTING

 Integrated SFHs are built for each galaxy from the 2D SED-fits, and compared with the ground-truth SFHs extracted from the Illustris database (see Section~\ref{subsec:sfh_ground}).
 We build 300 integrated SFHs for each galaxy using the 2D stellar population fits, which includes a MC method to estimate uncertainties and degeneracies.
 We first create one SFH for each resolution element in the galaxy grid.
 Subsequently, one global SFH is calculated by adding together all these SFHs in the grid.
 This procedure is then repeated 300 times, one for each of the MC particles presented in the previous section.
 By combining and adding the 300 SED-fits for each cell in the grid, we obtain 300 independent estimations of the integrated SFH for a given galaxy.

 The resulting SFHs are smoothed using a 100 Myr square kernel.
 Then, we normalize these 300 galaxy SFHs with the median stellar mass of the galaxy derived from the 300 integrated SED-fits.
+Unless otherwise stated, these galaxy stellar masses refer to the galaxy masses at the time of observation without including remnants or yields.
 Finally, we calculate the median SFH of the galaxy from these 300 normalized SFHs.

-In Fig.~\ref{fig:method}, we summarize the methodology followed for a galaxy to obtain this 2D-SPS median galaxy SFH from its 2D photometry measurements.
-We start from the HST+JWST data (RGB image and some individual bands shown on the figure), in our example, a galaxy presenting a red center (a protobulge?) and what seems like a blue disk with some spiral structure.
+In Fig.~\ref{fig:method}, we summarize the methodology followed for a galaxy to obtain this median 2D-SPS galaxy SFH from its 2D photometry measurements.
+We start from the HST+JWST data (RGB image and some individual bands shown on the figure), in our example, a galaxy presenting a red center which resembles a protobulge and what seems like a blue disk with some spiral structure.
 We measure integrated and 2D photometry in a grid.
 We show SEDs and their stellar population modeling results for some representative grid regions in the center, blue arm on the bottom left and a diffuse emission zone on the top right.
 We note the difference in color shown in the SEDs between the center and the disk, and how the integrated SED resembles more that of the galaxy center rather than the disk regions.
 In this regard, considering 2D photometry in our analysis facilitates the estimation of SFHs since small parts of a galaxy are expected to have more simple forms than the entire galaxy, whose integrated photometry is dominated by the regions with highest intensities, i.e., they overshine fainter regions located in the outskirts for this example galaxy.
 The individual SFHs for each grid region are added to obtain an integrated SFH.
 In this example, we demonstrate how the derived SFHs with our method nicely reproduce the ground-truth SFH, significantly improving what can be obtained by analyzing the integrated SED.
 In the following section, we compare our derived SFHs from our 2D analysis of broad-band imaging data with the reference SFHs built using the Illustris-1 database in a statistical way.